keithalewis/math/btf.md

 consciousness), but the failure to understand either their universality or their applicability is endemic.

-B-S/M answers the question of how much to trade.
-Their answer to when to trade is "continuously" and claim the hedge is riskless.
+B-S/M answers the question of how much to trade but their answer to when to trade is "continuously" and claim the hedge is riskless.
-This note in an attempt to provide a not obviously wrong answer and exhort readers to improve upon it.
+This note presents a model that does not give an obviously wrong answer and exhorts readers to improve upon it.

+We reify Ross's stream of cash flows $c$ to a stochastic process $(C_t)$ that is 0 except at a finite number of times.
-We use $(C_t)$ to denote the cash flow received at time $t$ associated with owning an instrument.
-This leads to a simple and mathematically rigorous model to enable progress on the fundamental issues of when and how much to trade, and how risky that is.
+This leads to a simple and mathematically rigorous model to enable progress on the fundamental issues of when and how much to trade, and how to manage the associated risk.

-## Ross
+## Overview

-Stephen [@Ros1978] showed is no need for probability theory, Itô processes, or partial differential equations.
+Stephen [@Ros1978] showed there is no need for probability theory, Itô processes, or partial differential equations.
 Positive linear operators give rise to positive measures that can be divided by their total mass resulting in a "risk-neutral probability